Variations on Muchnik's Conditional Complexity Theorem: Muchnik's Theorem and On-line Matchings

 Consider a bipartite graph with the left part $L$, the right part $R$ and a set of edges $E\subset L\times R$.
 Let $s$ be some integer.
 We are interested in the following property of the graph:

 \begin{quote} \emph{for any subset $L'$ of $L$ of size at most $s$ there exists a subset $E'\subset E$ that performs a bijection between $L'$ and some $R'\subset R$}. \end{quote}

-A necessary and sufficient condition for this property is provided by the well-known Hall's theorem.
+A necessary and sufficient condition for this property is provided by well-known Hall's theorem.
 It says that \emph{for each set $L'\subset L$ of size $t\le s$ the set of all neighbors of elements of $L'$ contains at least $t$ elements.}

 This condition is not sufficient for the following on-line version of matching.
-We assume that an adversary gives us elements of $L$ (up to $s$ elements) one by one.
+We assume that an adversary gives us elements of $L$ one by one, up to $s$ elements.
 At each step we should provide a counterpart for each given element $x$, i.e., to choose some neighbor $y\in R$ not used before.
 This choice is final and cannot be changed later.

 Providing a matching on-line, when next steps of the adversary are not known in advance, is a more subtle problem than the usual off-line matching.
-Now the Hall's criterion, while still being necessary, is no more sufficient.
+Now Hall's criterion, while still being necessary, is no more sufficient.
 For example, for the graph shown in the picture, one can find a matching for each subset of size at most 2 of the left part, but this cannot be done on-line.
 Indeed, we are blocked if the adversary starts with $x$.

-Now we formulate a combinatorial statement about on-line matching; then we show that this property implies Muchnik's theorem (Sect.~\ref{proof-muchnik}) and prove this property (Sect.~\ref{olm-exist}).
+Now we formulate a combinatorial statement about on-line matching; then in Sect.~\ref{proof-muchnik} we show that this property implies Muchnik's theorem, and in Sect.~\ref{olm-exist} we prove this property.

-\textbf{Combinatorial statement about on-line matchings} (\textbf{OM}). \emph{There exists a constant $c$ such that for every integers $n$ and $k\le n$ there exists a bipartite graph $E\subset L\times R$ whose left part $L$ has size $2^n$, right part $R$ has size $2^k n^c$, each vertex in $L$ has at most $n^c$ neighbors in $R$, and for which on-line matching is possible up to size $2^k$.}
+\textbf{Combinatorial statement about on-line matchings} (\textbf{OM}). \emph{There exists a constant $c$ such that for every integers $n$ and $k$, where $k\le n$, there exists a bipartite graph $G$ whose left part $L$ has size $2^n$, right part $R$ has size $2^k n^c$, each vertex in $L$ has at most $n^c$ neighbors in $R$, and for which on-line matching is possible up to size $2^k$.}

 Note that the size of the on-line matching is close to the size of $R$ up to a polynomial factor, and the degrees of all $L$-elements are polynomially bounded, so we are close to Hall's bound.